Projects

 Old bridge over Charles Brown Brook

-The Norwich Trails is leading the the Town of Norwich’s effort to replace the destroyed bridge over Charles Brown Brook.
+Suddenly oin July, 2018 the legacy bridge used by Norwich Trails to cross Charles Brown Brook collapsed, severing the Norwich trails system in half.
 The bridge site is near the Parcel 5 trailhead parking off Beaver Meadow Rd.
-With its loss a crucial connection has been broken between the Parcel 5, Brookmead, Blue Ribbon and Gile Mountain trails on the east side of the Charles Brown Brook – and the Bill Ballard, Brown Schoolhouse, Burton Woods, Cossingham and Appalachian trails on the west side.
+With its loss a crucial connection was broken between the Parcel 5, Brookmead, Blue Ribbon and Gile Mountain trails on the east side of the Charles Brown Brook – and the Bill Ballard, Brown Schoolhouse, Burton Woods, Cossingham and Appalachian trails on the west side.

-As town infrastructure, the replacement bridge will be designed for longevity with low maintenance, will accommodate expected future flood events, and will support emergency ATV access and be handicap-accessible, and will allow people, young or old, convenient access to Norwich’s “Grand Canyon” along the Bill Ballard Trail.
+Over the subsequent 14 months, the Norwich Trails Committee led a community effort to fund and construct a replacement bridge.
+As town infrastructure, the new bridge was designed for longevity with low maintenance, to accommodate expected future flood events, to support emergency ATV access and be handicap-accessible, and allowing people, young or old, convenient access to Norwich’s “Grand Canyon” along the Bill Ballard Trail.

-Voters passed Article 5 in the town warrant on March 3, 2020 that authorized funding the Brown Schoolhouse Road Bridge Replacement.
+On March 3, 2020, Norwich voters passed Article 5 in the town warrant that authorized funding for a replacement bridge.
+See Brown Schoolhouse Road Bridge Replacement for a more complete story of the project.

 Appalachian Trail Connections